Skip to main content

 Using a managed DB service outside of your cluster

 In many cases, deciding between running PostgreSQL on Kubernetes versus using a fully managed service feels a lot like weighing the trade-offs of SaaS versus self-hosted software in general.
 For many, including myself and our team, the extensibility and customization Kubernetes offers, combined with the relative ease of using an operator like CloudNativePG, make self-hosting a clear choice.
 Plus, the typically high cost of managed services only makes the decision to self-hosting on Kubernetes even easier.
+A comment on the /kubernetes subreddit put it well.

 reddit-snapshot